cstml/cstml.github.io/_posts/2021-07-22-State-Monad.md

 theme: post
 date:  22-07-2021
 title: "Haskell: State and StateT examples."
+tags: [haskell]
 ---

-# A look at the State Monad and StateT Monad Transformer.
+> A look at the State Monad and StateT Monad Transformer.

 Beginning to work with Monads is an important aspect of learning to work with Haskell.
 I wanted to add my take on some simple examples to try and add to the